miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/route-handlers/shorthands/template.md

 # Shorthands

 APIs have become more standardized, so Mirage has the concept of *Shorthands* to deal with common scenarios.
-These shorthands can replace many of your custom route handlers, dramatically simplifying your server definition.
+Shorthands can replace many of your custom route handlers, dramatically simplifying your server definition.

 For example, this function route handler